-Jodi Krahwinkel, O.D., has been an active member of Impact100 Owensboro since 2015 and is serving her second year as the Membership Co-Chair.
-Her favorite parts are visiting the non-profits who apply for the grants and making wonderful new friendships with the generous women who participate.
-She is also happy to share this experience with her Mom and her daughter who joined NEXTGEN in high school.
+Jodi Krahwinkel, O.D., has been an active member of Impact100 Owensboro since 2015 and is happy to begin her service as Chapter President after co-chairing Membership for 2 years.
+Her favorite parts are visiting the nonprofits who apply for the grants and making wonderful new friendships with the generous women who participate.
+She is also happy to share this experience with her Mom and daughter, who joined NEXTGEN in high school.

-A native of Hartford, KY, Dr. Krahwinkel began her education at Kentucky Wesleyan College and graduated from Southern College of Optometry.
+A native of Hartford, KY, Dr. Krahwinkel began her education at Kentucky Wesleyan College, where she serves on the Alumni Board of Directors, and graduated from Southern College of Optometry.
 She has been practicing optometry in Owensboro for over 20 years.

 Beth grew up in nearby Henderson, Kentucky and is a graduate of the University of Louisville.
 Graduating with a degree in sociology, Beth first worked in social services in Louisville with the homeless population.
 She continued working in social services at the Louisville Deaf Oral School, where she was Director of Development, helping to raise $5 million dollars for a new school to be built for deaf and hard of hearing children in the tri-state area.
 After a career change for her husband John meant a move to Owensboro, Beth decided to stay home with their young children Samuel, Caroline and Elliot.